License-Dash/cPanel-Nulled-Unlimited-Download/README.md

 # cPanel-Nulled-Unlimited-Download
 cPanel Nulled Unlimited: The Truth

-Here’s the full code for the GitHub README.md file, including the complete sections like the one you mentioned:

-markdown
-Copy code
-# cPanel Nulled Unlimited: The Truth

 There’s **no such thing as a legitimate "cPanel Nulled"** version.
 Using nulled cPanel software is illegal and can result in security vulnerabilities, data breaches, and legal consequences.

 Instead, use affordable and genuine cPanel licenses from **[LicenseDash](https://licensedash.com)**, starting at just **$4.99 per month**.